-Once the public participation process for the draft EIR has been completed and the comments received incorporated into a final EIR, it will be submitted to DEA&DP for their review and decision.
+This finalised EIR has been submitted to DEA&DP for their review and decision.

 Once they have considered the document and are satisfied that it provides sufficient information to make an informed decision, DEA&DP will determine the environmental acceptability of the preferred options.
 Thereafter, DEA&DP will issue an RoD and any conditions of approval attached to the authorisation, should the proposed activity be approved.